 What would this version of the Ryugyong Hotel be used for?

 Obviously, the primary purpose of the structure was to be a hotel, but whilst capacity is not perfect in Pyongyang, nor does it desperately need a superstructure.
 The general consensus is that much like the Pothonggang Hotel, it would be a dual-purpose structure with part of it used for office space (particularly for foreign ventures), and at least part of it be used as a hotel, probably more along deluxe than budget lines.

-If you are (like us) freakishly interested in the Ryugyong Hotel, you can see the best scale model of it at the 3 Revolutions Exhibition.
-What is most interesting about the scale model is that it shows and represents the original plan and blueprint for not just the hotel, but the complete complex.
+If you are (like us) freakishly interested in the Ryugyong Hotel, you can see the best scale model of it at the Three Revolutions Exhibition.
+What is most interesting about the scale model is that it shows and represents the original plan and blueprint for not just the hotel, but the entire complex.
 Tours rarely visit here, but it is very easy to arrange as part of an independent tour to North Korea.

 Is it possible to visit the Ryugyong Hotel?

-A few years ago, some people (non-tourists) were allowed to access the Ryugyong Hotel, and the photos can be seen online.
+A few years ago, some foreigners (non-tourists) were allowed to access the Ryugyong Hotel, and the photos can be seen online.
 Alas, they were not part of a tourist group, and as of now, tourists are not permitted into the hotel.

 Whilst we continue our efforts to unlock this hotel as part of our sightseeing tours of Pyongyang, the absolute best we can do for now is to get you to the front gate of the compound for a photo.
 Something which only a few years ago wasn’t possible.
 Previously we could only get a perfect shot of the hotel from the Korean War Museum or from further down the road leading up to the structure.
 Open, or not the hotel is an iconic part of the Pyongyang skyline and an essential part of understanding North Korean culture.